tesaguri/oauth1-request-rs/oauth-credentials/README.md

 ## MSRV

-The minimum supported Rust version of `oauth-credentials` is Rust 1.6.0.
+The minimum supported Rust version of `oauth-credentials` is Rust 1.8.0.

-When `std` Cargo feature is enabled, it compiles with Rust 1.0.0 and later.
+The `serde` Cargo feature requires Rust 1.13.0 or later.